 Arm is a RISC (reduced instruction set computing) architecture developed by Arm Limited.
 This processor architecture is nothing new.
 It was first used in personal computers as far back as the 1980s.

-However, you’re unlikely to see a device labelled as having an ‘Arm’ processor, as Arm Limited license the architecture to third-party companies so they can develop their own custom-made processors.
+However, you’re unlikely to see a device labelled as having an ‘Arm’ processor like you do with AMD and Intel powered machines, as Arm Limited license the architecture to third-party companies so they can develop their own custom-made processors.

 Modern examples of Arm-based processors include Nvidia’s Tegra chip found inside the Nintendo Switch, and Qualcomm’s Snapdragon CPU range that powers the majority of modern smartphones and tablets.
 In fact, if you have a small portable computing device, there’s a good chance it’s running on Arm architecture.

 Why is this?
 Well, the efficient nature of the RISC architecture allows for fewer transistors than the Intel-based x86 processors typically found in laptops and desktop computers, helping Arm-based chips excel at power consumption and heat dissipation.
 With the likes of smartphones prioritising battery life and low thermals ahead of performance power, the Arm technology makes a lot of sense here.

 Following recent performance improvements and greater software support from Microsoft, Arm processors have also started to pop up in laptops, albeit mostly in ultrabooks that prioritise battery and portability above all else.

 That said, Apple has now released its own Arm-based processor technology, Apple Silicon, and it’s so far demonstrated a superior performance power than similar Intel chips.
 In fact, the Apple M1-powered MacBook Air is now the most powerful ultrabook you can buy at its price point.